codac-team/codac/doc/user_manual/manual/02-variables/02-var-dynamic.rst

   In red, the trajectory defined from the analytical function.
 In blue, a trajectory made of 21 points with linear interpolation.

-Note that when building a trajectory from a map, there is no need to specify the temporal domain; it will be evaluated as the envelope of the keys of the map.
+Note that when building a trajectory from a map, there is no need to specify the *t*-domain; it will be evaluated as the envelope of the keys of the map.

 It is also possible to define a trajectory from an analytical function while representing it with a map of values.
 This can be necessary for various operations on trajectories that are not available for analytical definitions, such as arithmetic operations.